-The Department of Chemistry occupies Bagley Hall, the Chemistry Building, and the Chemistry Library Building house labs, lecture halls, and offices for over 40 faculty.
+The Department of Chemistry occupies Bagley Hall, the Chemistry Building, and the Chemistry Library Building.
+Together, they house labs, lecture halls, and offices for over 40 faculty and their research groups.
 Nearly 70 staff members assist and support the Chemistry teaching and research programs.
 Skilled personnel in the machine, electronics, and computer shops are ready to assist in the design and construction of special instrumentation.

 Department instrumentation facilities include seven NMR spectrometers ranging in field strength from 200 MHz to 800 MHz, all equipped with Bruker consoles.
 A dedicated 700 MHz spectrometer handles solid state NMR needs.
 There is also a 10-GHz EPR spectrometer with cryogenic capabilities that extend to 2.5K.